uunibic/scarf/README.md

 5. **Limited to Code Analysis**: SCARF primarily focuses on source code analysis for security vulnerabilities.
 It may not cover all aspects of security testing, such as runtime or environmental factors.

 6. **Privacy Considerations**: When using SCARF with code repositories, be mindful of potential privacy and security implications, especially when dealing with sensitive code or data.

+## Features to be added

+* Integration with Jenkins
+* PDF Report Enhancement
+* Implementing Authentication

 ## Contributing